wd5gnr/Elf-RcForth/readme.md

-If you forget to close a colon definition or if you put extra things after a colon definition or a variable you will get an error
+If you forget to close a colon definition or if you put extra things after a colon definition or a variable you will get an error (note, now, you can enter multiline definitions)

+###

 Simple variables get initialized to 0 automatically